WAS - MCO

 Data is based on round-trip flight searches on KAYAK over the past month.

-The cheapest return flight from Washington, D.C. to Orlando Airport costs $61 on the route between Washington, D.C.
+The absolute cheapest return flight from Washington, D.C. to Orlando Airport costs $74 on the route between Washington, D.C.
 Dulles Intl Airport (IAD) and Orlando Airport (MCO).
-Over the past month, this route was, on average, 32% cheaper than other Washington, D.C.-Orlando Airport routes.
-The most popular route is between Baltimore (BWI) and Orlando Airport (MCO).
+However, over the past month, flights between Baltimore (BWI) and Orlando Airport (MCO) were, on average, 34% cheaper than other Washington, D.C.-Orlando Airport routes.
+The most popular route is between Washington, D.C.
+Reagan-National Airport (DCA) and Orlando Airport (MCO).

 What’s the cheapest day of the week to fly from Washington, D.C. to Orlando?